Dumbeldor/yet-another-free-publish-alternative/scriptDocs.md

 ## Checking differences

 ⚠️ By default, the script will check if the file was edited by **checking the number of line**.
 If the line is exactly the same, the file will be not converted.
-New line, blank line and comment **are removed** in this checking.
+New line, blank line, line escape (`\`) and comment **are removed** in this checking.

 So, to force update to a single file you can :
 - Use `share <filepath>` directly
 - Use `--f` to force update all file
 - Continue to work on the file before pushing it.
 - Add a newline with `$~$` or `<br>` (it will be not converted and displayed on page / obsidian so...)
+- Manually delete the file

 ## Options
 ### Share all
 By adding, in the yaml of your file, the key `share: true`, you allow the script to publish the file.
 In fact, the script will read all the files in your vault before selecting the ones meeting the condition.

-By default, the script will check the difference between line [(*cf checking difference*)](https://github.com/Mara-Li/owlly-house#checking-differences), and convert only the file with difference.
+By default, the script will check the difference between line [(*cf checking difference*)](https://github.com/Mara-Li/yes-another-free-publish/tree/owlly-house#checking-differences), and convert only the file with difference.
 You can use `--f` to force update.

 ### Share only a file